charissero/Routes/planning doc - routes.md

 1. Maintainer to update the app (with any changes in laws, cycle network data set etc) and manage the app
 2. Maintenance of the app will also include feedback collection from the bristol cyclist community

+> Elements that are *not* in scope:
+1. An explore page with AI reccomended routes will not be included in this iteration
+2. Integration of weather and landscape elevation API'S will not be included in this iteration
+3. Users will not be able to manually design and save their own routes in this iteration
+4. Turn-by-turn navigation will not be included in this iteration

 The context diagram below describes all the elements in scope and elements that will influence the app :
 ![IMG_2690](https://github.com/user-attachments/assets/e18f7b10-c62c-43ac-9a33-4e94c66cb301)